 - Issuing payroll on behalf of the employer/participant

 - Identifying expenditures that are over or under the budget

-DHS is currently contracted with Palco, Inc. as the FMS vendor for the state of Arkansas until September 30, 2023.
-See our Financial Management Services page for more detail about our incoming vendor, Public Partnerships (PPL).
+DHS is currently contracted with Public Partnerships, LLC. as the FMS vendor for the state of Arkansas as of October 1, 2023.
+See our Financial Management Services page for more detail about our vendor, Public Partnerships (PPL).